Angelus (comics): Fictional character biography

-Powers & abilities
+Powers and abilities

 The Angelus possesses such basic prowess as supernatural strength and resistance to injury as well as flying at high speeds with her wings and teleportation.
-Like the Darkness, the Angelus can form weapons such as flaming swords or spears as well as armor from her native element.
-Likewise, the Angelus can fashion sentient servants made in her likeness.
-These are called Angelus Warriors and usually appear as angelic beings but can appear mortal.
+Like the Darkness, the Angelus can form weapons such as flaming swords or spears as well as armor from her native element which can easily withstand gunfire.
+Likewise, the Angelus can fashion living beings.
+These are called Angelus Warriors and usually appear as angelic beings but can also appear mortal.
 Unlike the more numerous Darklings, Angelus Warriors require considerably more time and effort to bring to life.

-One such otherworldly creature - a mortal concubine created purely for satisfying the Angelus's sexual cravings - possessed a seemingly hypnotic capacity for seduction; sufficient to lure her bodyguards into freely entering her cell so she could bite out their throats and escape.
-Likewise, her Warriors are possessed of limited teleportation range as well as potent levels of strength and durability - although not to the same degree as their mistress, as their bodies can be dissolved with chemicals and are still vulnerable to Darklings and Darkness weapons.
+One such otherworldly creature – a mortal concubine created purely for satisfying the Angelus's sexual cravings – possessed a seemingly hypnotic capacity for seduction; sufficient to lure her bodyguards into freely entering her cell so she could bite out their throats and escape.
+Likewise, her Warriors are possessed of limited teleportation range as well as potent levels of strength and durability – although not to the same degree as their mistress, as their bodies can be dissolved with chemicals and are still vulnerable to Darklings and Darkness weapons.

 Unlike the Darkness, the Angelus retains the memories of her previous incarnations.
 Similarly, the Angelus's abilities and constructs are weakened while in the shadows; although she is not totally powerless.
 She can see and hear through her servants' eyes as well as breathe fire.
 As a celestial being, the Angelus can fire powerful waves of raw sunlight to blind or burn her enemies.
 Even in dark environments, these blasts can obliterate Darklings from a distance.
 When outraged, the Angelus is known to have destroyed a large island and leveled entire cities.

-The Angelus also seems to be able to combine the radiance of both herself and her Warriors to intensity their effectiveness.
-This was shown when they overpowered and banished Glorianna Silver - bearer of the Ember Stone - using their combined light channeled through their spears.
-An ancient host of the Angelus was also show to be able to channel the collective souls of an entire host of slain Warriors and infuse them into a dying star to create the Sun Dagger - a blade powerful enough to completely destroy even the most powerful of the Darkness's vessels.
+The Angelus also seems to be able to combine the radiance of both her and her Warriors to intensify their effectiveness.
+This was shown when they overpowered and banished Glorianna Silver – bearer of the Ember Stone – using their combined light channeled through their spears.
+An ancient host of the Angelus was also shown to be able to channel the collective souls of an entire host of slain Warriors and infuse them into a dying star to create the Sun Dagger – a blade powerful enough to completely destroy even the most powerful of the Darkness's vessels.

 So long as she remains possessed, the Angelus renders its host immortal.
 However, depending on the age of the body, they will quickly begin to age and decay if depleted of power.
-This was seen when the first Angelus Jackie fought - nearly a millennia old - began to age into dust.
+This was seen when the first Angelus Jackie fought – nearly a millennium old – began to age into dust.
 Beyond her supernatural abilities, the Angelus is innately skilled with her weapons.
-She is a deadly swords-woman and can hold her own against any battle-hardened Darkness wielder, the Magdalena, and even one of her own renegade Warriors who was empowered by the Wheel of Shadows.
+She is a deadly swordswoman and can hold her own against any battle-hardened Darkness wielder, the Magdalena, and even one of her own renegade Warriors who was empowered by the Wheel of Shadows.